 At the end of the day, we all just want to feel well and function at our best.
 Many of you will not change your sleeping habits after seven days, but the experience of you performing better will stay with you.
 Even if you do go back to your old sleep habits, the memory of living better and feeling better will linger and many of you will eventually want to change because of it.

 Change is hard.
 We have to be motivated to do it.
 Challenges and the first-hand experience they give you, help you develop the will to do it.

 How to do the challenge

-- If your issue is that you’re wired AF and can’t fall asleep.
-Take melatonin or Sominex for the first two nights.
-Walk as soon as you get up the next day and avoid coffee and other stimulants.
+- In case of emergency and you have trouble falling asleep: Take melatonin or Sominex for the first two nights.
+Take a walk as soon as you get up the following day and avoid coffee and other stimulants.

 B. Get up to 8.5 hours of sleep

 For seven days, go to bed in time to get up to 8.5 hours of sleep.
 If you naturally wake earlier (in 7.5 or 8 hours, for example), use the extra time in the morning to putter around the house, work on your skincare or beauty routine, go to the gym, or get into the office earlier.

 A week-long sleep challenge is not enough time to turn around a serious sleep disorder but the data you collected should help you determine what you want to do about it.
 If you want to ditch the sleep-less tenet of hustle culture or kick your night-owl habits, it can happen if you remind yourself of what really works for you.
 You may decide to change later or now and if now, here’s what you can do next.